angeluriot/2D_fractals_generator/README.md

 * Switch from Mandelbrot to Julia and vice versa with a mouse wheel click.

-* Go to the previous/next Julia set with a left/right click of the mouse.
+* Go to the previous/next Julia set with a left/right click.

 <br/>